WWE News: Goldberg May Be Retiring Now?

 — Choose One (@ChooseOneWWE) April 2, 2017

-But according to the latest WWE news report from Metro, Goldberg doesn’t want to retire quite yet.
+However, according to the latest WWE news report from Metro, Goldberg doesn’t want to retire quite yet.
 The outlet spoke to the former champion, and he suggested that he would be open to a new story line that features him fighting someone other than Brock Lesnar.

 “After two quickfire wins against The Beast, Goldberg’s third attempt at a spear as soon as the bell rang was well scouted by Lesnar, who countered with a German suplex.
 Despite spearing Lesnar through the barricade on the outside of the ring, Goldberg was eventually beaten with an F5 inside five minutes.”